A0-Lee/ruby-Whamazone/README.md

 **Note:** The database development.sqlite3 is used by the rails server *whereas* test.sqlite3 is used by rails/rake test.

+I have attached a .pdf file named "COM2025 DB Schema" which provides a database schema diagram of all the tables/models used in this project.
+This diagram includes the table names, attributes, primary/foreign keys, and associations/relationships between tables to help you understand the website layout and its models.

 Tables:
 - User
 - Product